JorySchossau/neuro_animat/README.md

     * We detail the various parts of the animat code itself, so you know roughly where things are to add or modify.
 4) **c++17 and Beyond**
     * We go over some of the newer c++ syntax used in the animat code, and point out the special libraries the animat code uses.
+5) **Loading and Analysis**
+    * Shows basics of loading saved agents/populations and how to export behavior data and other data.

 ### 1) Software: Install, Build, and Run